 Because we only focus on data centers, our knowledge extends beyond available inventory in a local market to lease comparables, SLA concerns, and flexibility options.
 We start by understanding your specific needs and then provide innovative, strategic solutions that marry the priorities of Information Technology and Corporate Real Estate teams.
 And we do so while maintaining our core value of Integrity first.

-North American Data Centers brings nearly 20 years of experience advising on and assisting with implementation strategies to ensure a successful transition.
+North American Data Centers brings over 25 years of experience advising on and assisting with implementation strategies to ensure a successful transition.

 Founder and Managing Partner